-The information has also been made available to various stakeholders such as Global Experience Ontario (GEO), Professional Access and Integration Enhancement (PAIE) and others.
+The information has also been made available to various stakeholders such as Global Experience Ontario (GEO), Professional Access and Integration Enhancement (PAIE), Ontario universities and other stakeholders.

 The documents are reviewed regularly by the Executive Director, Assistant to the Registrar and the Communications Coordinator.
 The documents are revised when any revisions occur to Registration Regulation or any Registration Policies.
 Any comments on information pertaining to the registration practices are provided to the Registration Committee for review and possible action.